XML RSSGet our feed

 "For if God spared not the angels that sinned, but cast them down to hell..." - 2 Peter 2:4,

-3. and then, before leaving hell, Jesus took the keys "of hell and of death" from the devil, Revelation 1:18.
+3. and as He left hell, Jesus took the keys "of hell and of death" from the devil, Revelation 1:18.

 Some people believe that while he was in paradise, Jesus also preached the gospel to the Old Testament saints, those who were saved but had little knowledge of God's complete plan of redemption since they died before Jesus came to earth.
 They base this belief on 1 Peter 4:5-6.